 These days, there may be enough evidence to support the idea that we're in a "new normal" of healthcare in our country.
-Health plan initiatives over the past decade have resulted in greater consumer knowledge, growing prevalence of patient-centered care philosophies at the provider level, and increasing acceptance of insurance plans with higher up-front deductibles that incent shopping around for affordable care.
-Oh yes—there’s that “Affordable Care Act” thing too.
+Health plan initiatives over the past decade have resulted in greater consumer knowledge, growing prevalence of patient-centered care philosophies at the provider level, and increasing acceptance of insurance plans with higher up-front deductibles that incentivize shopping around for affordable care.

-Despite our best efforts, healthcare spending is still projected to grow at an overall average of 5.8% per year for the next ten years, according to a recent CMS publication.
-Not to mention, if the Cadillac tax stays as it is written today (that is, the Affordable Care Act’s non-deductible tax on high-cost employer sponsored health coverage taking effect in 2018), the years between 2020-2025 could bring unpleasant surprises to employers as healthcare trends outpace inflation.
-Said differently: Even if you avoid the tax in its initial years, it may come knocking shortly thereafter.
+Despite our best efforts, healthcare spending is still projected to grow at an overall average of 5.6% per year until 2025.
+Not to mention, if the Cadillac tax remains in place (that is, the Affordable Care Act’s non-deductible tax on high-cost employer sponsored health coverage), the years between 2020-2025 could bring unpleasant surprises to employers as healthcare trends outpace inflation.
+In short, even if you avoid the tax in its initial years, it may come knocking shortly thereafter.

-As an employer, there are only so many cost-reducing levers you can pull with your health plan design or contribution structure before your employees revolt.
-So whether you’re ready to or not, you need to be thinking creatively about your overall benefits program and exploring strategies that can limit cost in areas other than your health plan so you can more easily absorb future healthcare costs.
+As an employer, there are only so many cost-reducing levers you can pull with your health plan design or contribution structure.
+So it's important to plan ahead and think creatively about your overall benefits program.
+You might even consider exploring strategies that can limit cost in areas other than your health plan so you can more easily absorb future healthcare costs.

-The future is now.
-Here are three smart ways to save on benefits today so you’re better prepared for costs to come:
+Here are three smart ways to save on benefits today to better prepare for future costs:

 1. Voluntary Benefits

-There is a full spread of voluntary benefits available in the market today, from those that help employees pay for what their insurance doesn’t (critical illness, accident, and hospital indemnity), to those that provide longer-term financial security (voluntary disability and life insurance policies), to still others that are simply nice-to-haves (ID theft protection, legal services, and pet insurance).
+There is a full range of voluntary benefits available in the market today, from those that help employees pay for what their insurance doesn’t (critical illness, accident, and hospital indemnity), to longer-term financial security benefits (voluntary disability and life insurance policies), to others that are simply nice-to-haves (ID theft protection, legal services, and pet insurance).

 Replacing employer-paid programs with voluntary options reduces your company's overall cost.
-Even if your employees may have to pay slightly more for unique options, in most cases they will definitely appreciate the fact that you’ve given them access to greater variety.
-Freedom of choice is a beautiful thing.
+Even if your employees may have to pay slightly more for unique options, in most cases they will appreciate access to greater variety.

 2. Total Mind and Body Wellness